 Semiconductors

-The band gap of semiconductors, like PEDOT:PSS, lies in-between that of conductors and insulators.
+The band gap of semiconductors lies in-between that of conductors and insulators.
 It is large enough so that electrons do not ordinarily flow freely through the material.
 However, when excited by external factors like heat or light, some of the valence electrons gain enough energy to jump to the conduction band, creating ‘holes’ in the valence band.
 The creation of free electrons and ‘holes’ is very important for many applications, including photovoltaics, LEDs, and transistors.

 Solids properties - band gaps for conductors, semiconductors and insulators